 Bridgend, located in the Bridgend County Borough in Wales, has seen a number of road traffic accidents over the years.
 Being a largely rural town in character, the streets are narrow and many roads leading into Bridgend could be improved.
-Bridgend road traffic accidents are an unfortunate by-product of this.
+Bridgend road traffic accidents are unfortunate by-products of this.
 For those of you who will drive through this town anytime soon, we’ve put together a useful guide for you on the roads in Bridgend.

 Roads in Bridgend